fbueno/articles/opsworks_meets_docker-compose.md

 }
 ```

-With the json above, we would have that every single EC2 Instance  on
+With the json above, every single EC2 Instance  on
 the OpsWorks Stack would run the container postfix, and only the EC2 Instances on the layer called 'djangoapp' would run the postgres, and
 the my-djangoapp images.